kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 	Monocrit *(optinal)*	           Output from :ref:`node_MaxIncStat` or :ref:`node_MaxInconsistent` Out                             Transmission with clustering data that can be visualized using the :ref:`node_Heatmap`
 	====================            =================

+	**Parameters:** Exactly as desribed in `scipy.cluster.hierarchy.fcluster <https://docs.scipy.org/doc/scipy-1.2.1/reference/generated/scipy.cluster.hierarchy.fcluster.html>`_

+	**HistoryTrace output structure:** Dict of all the parameters for this node, as well as the parameters used for creating the linkage matrix and the linkage matrix itself from the :ref:`Linkage node <node_Linkage>`.

 .. _node_Inconsistent: